ryurko/Carnegie-Mellon-Baseball-Analytics-Workshop/README.md

 The second half of the workshop uses PITCHf/x and Statcast data to generate a game plan for the Pirates against the Reds.
 This involves exploring the pitch-by-pitch data to identify tendencies in the Reds hitters, from their strengths and weaknesses against certain pitches, to where they are most likely to hit the ball.

+The starter code script for the second half of the workshop is available [here](https://raw.githubusercontent.com/ryurko/Carnegie-Mellon-Baseball-Analytics-Workshop/master/game_plan_code.R).